georgeoctavian18/TextEditor/README.md

-# TextEditor developed by Grumazescu George

-I have developed a C++ application, using only the "graphics.h" library for the graphic part.
+# About the Text Editor

-The project consists in a Text Editor (something like Notepad) which has an unique design and lots of features: all kinds of string manipulation,
+The project consists in a Text Editor (something like Notepad) which has an unique design and lots of features:
+-> all kinds of string manipulation
+-> files manipulation
+-> different themes, languages, fonts

+It has been used only the C++ languag and only the "graphics.h" library for the graphic part.